zhilinwang/trie/README.md

 trie
 ====

-This is a java implementation of Trie and AC algorithms.
+This is a java implementation of Trie and AC algorithm.

 Tire is used to construct goto structure.